kushyzee/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Arinze

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [June 9, Thursday, 2022].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Finally got done with the technical documentation project from freecodecamp.
+You can check the [preview here](https://kushyzee.github.io/Bootstrap-technical-documentation-project/).
+This is the [link to the repository](https://github.com/kushyzee/Bootstrap-technical-documentation-project/commits/main)